-328. (1) A person who in any return, report, certificate, account, or other document required under a provision of this Act to be sent to the Registrar wilfully makes a false statement, knowing it to be false, commits an offence and is liable on summary conviction to a fine of not less than two hundred and fifty penalty units and not more than five hundred penalty units or to a term of imprisonment of not less than one year and not less than one year and not more than two years or to both the fine and the imprisonment.

-(2) Subsection (1) does not affect the liability of a body corporate or any other person under any other section of this Act or any other enactment but the penalties imposed by this section shall be alternative, and not additional, to the penalties imposed by the other section or enactment.
+- 328. (1) A person who in any return, report, certificate, account, or other document required under a provision of this Act to be sent to the Registrar wilfully makes a false statement, knowing it to be false, commits an offence and is liable on summary conviction to a fine of not more than five hundred penalty units or to a term of imprisonment of not more than two years or to both the fine and the imprisonment. - (2) Subsection (1) does not affect the liability of a body corporate or any other person under any other section of this Act or any other enactment but the penalties imposed by this section shall be alternative, and not additional, to the penalties imposed by the other section or enactment.